 - All constituents present in the substance with a concentration of ≥ 10 % shall be identified and reported individually; - All constituents relevant for the classification and/or PBT assessment of the registered substance shall be identified and reported individually; and - Other constituents shall be identified by a generic description of their chemical nature.
 The identification of these other constituents must be provided in order to allow ECHA to establish the composition of the substance as manufactured and to use the compositional information as one identifier for the registered substance.
 This information must also allow ECHA to verify that the composition is consistent with the chemical name reported for the registered substance.
-The registrant must provide any information which is suitable and necessary to meet these objectives.
+The Registrant must provide any information which is suitable and necessary to meet these objectives.

 For UVCB substances, such as the registered substance, the reporting of such other constituents according to the hydrocarbon classes to which they belong is necessary for this purpose.
-The hydrocarbon classes to be reported should include not only the hydrocarbon classes referred to in the chemical name of the substance (i.e. linear alkanes and aromatic hydrocarbons) but also any other hydrocarbon class present in the composition of the registered substance (such as branched alkanes, cycloalkanes, linear alkenes, branched alkenes, cycloalkenes and any other hydrocarbon class, as appropriate).
+The hydrocarbon classes to be reported should include not only the hydrocarbon classes which are contributing to generate the chemical name of the substance (i.e. branched alkanes, cycloalkanes and aromatic hydrocarbons) but also any other hydrocarbon class present in the composition of the registered substance (such as linear alkanes, linear alkenes, branched alkenes, cycloalkenes and any other hydrocarbon class, as appropriate) independent of their concentration.
 For each hydrocarbon class, the carbon number range should at least be reported in order to set the limits of the constituents covered.